davelarde/Final-Portfolio/DeploymentProject/README.md

 - Knowledge expansion through deployment challenges:
     * Explored multiple deployment platforms, because free tiers were eliminated , so selecting one and finding one was a challenge

+### JF 4.3
+## Is able to build, manage and deploy code into the relevant environment
-### Efficient Deployment and Continuous improvement
-Implemented effective deployment strategies, learned new methods for Github workkflows.
+Efficient Deployment and Continuous improvement Implemented effective deployment strategies, learned new methods for Github workkflows.
 - Successful backend deployment
     * Overcame challenges to deploy the backend succesfully, ensuring the application's core functionality was accesible to users, highlighting persistence and determination in problem resolution.